alx-sch/miniRT/README.md

 $$

 3. Project this vector onto the cylinder's axis:
-   Find the component of \vec{V} along the cylinder's axis (the projection).
+   Find the component of $\vec{V}$ along the cylinder's axis (the projection).
 This gives the distance along the axis from the cylinder's center to the intersection point:

 $$
 \text{Projection Length} = \vec{V} \cdot \vec{A}